vivinvinh212/cega/README.md

 - `listener/`: Contains the setup for the event listener using ethers.js.
 - `indexer/`: Houses the Keeper class and utilities for indexing events.

+## Deliverables

+- **Event Listener**: Listens for real-time deposit and withdrawal events and stores them in PostgreSQL.
+- **Event Indexer (Keeper)**: Indexes past and ongoing transaction data, handling large volumes of data with Redis caching.
+- **Documentation**: Includes detailed setup and usage instructions, along with inline code documentation.
+- **API**: Features APIs to retrieve transaction details and history, ensuring data access is efficient and secure.
+- **Roadmap**: Outlines future enhancements and expansions to support additional features and blockchains.

 ## Roadmap
+Given the short time amount for the assignment, there are numerous items to improve the application

 ### Short-Term Goals
+- Complete the api design for given purposes, improve performance by caching, authorization, etc.
 - Align the schema, code structure and convention of listener and indexer
 - Build services to automate the process and monitor container's health
 - Enhance error handling and retry mechanisms for blockchain interactions.